The Scaling of Errors: Why Q3 Is Non-Negotiable

 The Natural Error Brake

-Traditional content production operated with a built-in limitation that, in retrospect, was actually a feature rather than a bug: human speed.
+Traditional content production operated with a built-in limitation that, in retrospect, was a feature rather than a bug: human speed.

 The problem was never that humans made errors.
 It was that correcting errors was slow and expensive.